SamuelH91/Civ6EGRM/README.md

 ![](Pictures/BigMapWithRandomColorBordersFewTurnsLater.PNG?raw=true)

 ## Main features
-- fileCopier.py which copies automatically all autosaves (Single/Multi)
+- fileCopier.py which copies automatically all autosaves (Single/Multi) (not necessary if you have some other method to collect your save files)
 - endGameReplay.py visualizes all separately (autosaved) data
   - Visualized environment similar to the minimap in the game
   - Toggle borders on/off
   - Visualized goody huts and barb camps

 ## TODOs
-- Rivers, + improve: goody huts, barbarians, icebergs
 - Lock civ colors and city visualization
 - Include more natural wonders
 - Take actual turn number in use